Call Center Outsourcing3 minute read

 Outsourcing saves you time and money, as your partners manage everyday business needs so internal teams may focus on priority deliverables.
 And your company only pays for productive time.
 The average cost to outsource customer service is $2,600 – $3,400 per agent per month.
 This includes potential management fees and service fees, but doesn’t include factors like call volume, additional support channels (e.g., social, chat) or languages.

 When outsourcing customer service, these costs are all-inclusive.
 You don’t have to worry about payroll taxes, personnel, absences, or downtime.
-Most providers offer different packages to address your specific needs.
-This is also helpful for varying company sizes.
 If a small business only needs one to two representatives to handle their call volume, outsourcing is more economical than hiring and paying two full-time employees.
 Likewise, a larger company may lower costs and raise production levels with more outsourced agents, who resolve problems expeditiously or identify trends in customer issues.

-What Other Factors May Affect Outsourced Call Center Pricing?
+What Other Factors May Affect Outsourcing Call Center Pricing?

 Aside from agent rates, there are other items to consider when calculating costs.
 Do you need 24/7 monitoring, multilingual agents, or omnichannel support?
 These variables affect the monthly price of your outsourced call center, and can fluctuate based on high-volume seasons in your business.